ONLYOFFICE/docspace-api-sdk-python/docs/FilesThirdPartyIntegrationApi.md

 Get the common third-party services

-Returns a list of the third-party services connected to the \"Common\" section.
+Returns a list of the third-party services connected to the "Common" section.

 ### Example